fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 | grant_type    | client_credentials     | The Client Credentials grant type is used by clients to obtain an `access_token` outside of the context of a user.     |
 | merchant_vat     | DK12345678 or FI12345678       | VAT Number of the Merchant the integrator is integrating on behalf.
 It will be applied to the JWT access token, if supplied.
 The PoS V10 API supports FI and DK VAT numbers.
 The VAT number consists of country prefix (either FI or DK) and 8 digits.      |

-Example of response body from SandProd environment:
+Example of response body from SandBox environment:

-Response Body

 ```
 {